getumbrel/umbrel/README.md

 ## 🛠 Installation

-Although [Umbrel OS for Raspberry Pi](https://github.com/getumbrel/umbrel-os) is the easiest and the recommended way to run Umbrel, Umbrel can be installed on any hardware running a Linux-based OS such as Ubuntu, Debian, etc.
+Although [Umbrel OS for Raspberry Pi](https://github.com/getumbrel/umbrel-os) is the easiest and the recommended way to run Umbrel, it can be installed on any hardware running a Linux-based OS such as Ubuntu, Debian, etc.

 ### Requirements